Publishing for the community

 Open Access mandates and compliance

-The Society’s transformation to Open Access publishing has a long history and over the course of that time we have developed policies and practices to maximise the distribution, usage and discovery of our published content.
-Reasons for doing so include enabling our authors to comply with the Open Access requirements of their funding bodies and institutions, as well as complying with our own charitable and educational remit to making microbiological knowledge as widely available as possible.
+The Society’s transformation to Open Access publishing has a long history and over the course of time we have developed policies and practices to maximise the distribution, usage and discovery of our published content.
+Reasons for doing so include fulfilling our charitable and educational remit to making microbiological knowledge as widely available as possible and enabling our authors to comply with the OA requirements of their funding bodies and institutions.

-Our Green Open Access policy of allowing authors to post their accepted manuscripts (AAM) in subject or institutional repositories on the day of publication, without embargo remains a pivotal route to Open Access compliance (for instance with Plan S’s Rights Retention Strategy) during a transitional phase.
-However, as its purpose is to enable Open Access within a subscription model, we anticipate that the more Open Access articles we publish, the less need or reliance on this route there will be.
+Our Green Open Access policy of allowing authors to post their accepted manuscripts (author accepted manuscript, AAM) in subject or institutional repositories on the day of publication, without embargo remains a supported route to OA compliance (for instance with Plan S’s Rights Retention Strategy [https://www.coalition-s.org/rights-retention-strategy/] during a transitional phase.
+However, as its purpose is to enable OA within a subscription model, we anticipate that the more OA articles we publish, the less need or reliance on this route there will be.

 Publishing across the breadth of microbiology